 - Are suffering from the effects of aging

-How to Make your Site Accessible for Visitors with Low Cognitive Ability
+How to Make your Site Accessible for Visitors with Cognitive Disabilities

-Here are some important steps to take when designing for accessibility for users with low cognitive ability:
+Here are some accessible design steps you can take to accommodate users with cognitive disabilities:

 - Use simple, direct language that is not full of slang or confusing metaphors